Who am I?

-Why I do work in patient-based communications
+Why I did work in patient-based communications

 I left the society to pursue digital content strategy at Remedy Health Media as senior editor of the chronic illness website HealthCentral.com.
-I work with patient experts and health professionals to bring the latest news and information in a variety of conditions, including multiple sclerosis, breast cancer, and diabetes, to thousands of readers.
-I use SEO best practices and editorial know-how to provide the best, more accurate medical information to readers across the internet.
+I worked with patient experts and health professionals to bring the latest news and information in a variety of conditions, including multiple sclerosis, breast cancer, and diabetes, to thousands of readers.
+I used SEO best practices and editorial know-how to provide the best, more accurate medical information to readers across the internet.

 Why I love writing